May 2019 Commencement

 Upon arrival, guests will be directed to available parking, and then may opt for a short walk, or use one of several shuttles that will be circulating University Heights.

-For security reasons, backpacks are not permitted in Kimmel Arena.
+For security reasons, backpacks are not permitted.
 Purses, camera bags, and diaper bags will be allowed, but all bags will be subject to search.
 For the safety of all, campus community and guests will pass through metal detectors or be checked with a hand held detector upon entry to the Commencement ceremony.
-In addition, the following items are not permitted in the Kimmel Arena: weapons of any kind, drinks without lids, glass containers, balloons, alcoholic beverages, tobacco items, e-cigarettes, vapor devices, and illegal drugs.
-Strollers and umbrellas are not permitted in the aisles; however, storage areas will be available for them.
+In addition, the following items are not permitted: weapons of any kind, drinks without lids, glass containers, balloons, alcoholic beverages, tobacco items, e-cigarettes, vapor devices, and illegal drugs.

 Information for Alumni

 Congratulations to UNC Asheville’s newest graduates.
 If you have any questions as you begin your transition from student to alumna/us, please contact the Office of Alumni Relations at 828.251.6512 or firstname.lastname@example.org.